Kokkini Hani Crete: Here you find more information about the area of Zorbas Island, activities and interesting sights.

 Kokkini Hani Crete – Explore the island by bus or car

 Public transport on Crete: The public transport is a nice way to discover the island.
 A trip by bus is cheap and the busses are clean, modern and have air-conditioning.
-On the main street of Kokkini Hani there are every half hour busses going to Heraklion.
+On the main street of Kokkini Hani there are busses going to Heraklion every half hour.
 You can also go every half hour by bus towards Hersonissos, Malia and Agios Nikolaos.
-From the bus station in Heraklion you can go with the local bus to Knossos.
+From the bus station in Heraklion you can go with the local bus or a taxi to Knossos.
 And from Heraklion you can also go to Rethymnon, Ierapetra, Sitia and Chania.

 Taxi on Crete: We are always happy to organize a taxi for you, wherever you want to go.
 Our regular taxi drivers are at your disposal day and night and also arrange your transfer from and to the airport.
 If you go by yourself with a taxi, always ask upfront about the price of the trip!

 Petrol stations: At the end of the main street in Kokkini Hani are two petrol stations.
 If you drive here to put petrol, you can stay seated in the car.
 You only need to stop the car at the station and say to them how much petrol you wish to have.
 It will be put for you in the car and you pay cash.
 In the shop at the petrol station you find everything you could need for your car like oil, wind screen wipers, cooling liquid, etc.